bixb922/crank-organ/doc-software/README.md

 The &#11013; symbol will go up one level in the previous diagram.

+Next to the battery is the % remaining (100%=battery full, 0%=battery empty) and the remaining estimated operating time in hours:minutes (21 hours 29 minutes on the example).

 When the battery symbol &#x1f50b; turns to &#x1faab;, then the computed battery level is low.
-100% means battery full, 0% means battery empty.
-The level is reset to 100% when pressing the "Battery counters set to zero" on the home page.
+The counters are reset  when pressing the "Battery counters set to zero" on the home page.
 The time is the estimated operating time remaining in hours:minutes, based on the use history.

-Battery use is calculated based on the "battery watts-hour" value and the solenoid resistance set in the configuration.
-The average power consumption of the microcontroller is about 0.3W) and the power consumed by each note played in when in crank organ mode is calculated using 90 Ohms as resistance of the solenoids and adding the time each note is on.
+Battery use is calculated based on the power consumption parameters of the General Configuration: battery capacity, solenoid consumption, microcontroller consumption, all in Watts or Watt-hours.
+The solenoid consumption is then computed during the time each solenoid is on during playback.

 Battery information is refreshed about every minute.